blorbb/covey/qpmu-plugin/README.md

 }
 ```

-`qpmu-api` also gives access to an sqlite pool at `qpmu_api::sql::pool()`.
+`qpmu-plugin` also gives access to an sqlite pool at `qpmu_plugin::sql::pool()`.
 This is a connection to the plugin's sqlite database.
 By default, it stores a `activations` table that updates on every activation.

 The `activations` table has the following schema: